The Numbers Tell an Urgent Story

 The nursing workforce crisis is not a future threat.
 It is a present reality, and the data demands action.

-The Health Resources and Services Administration (HRSA) projects that by 2026, the national RN supply will meet only 91.94% of demand, leaving an 8.06% shortage rate.
-More than 500,000 experienced RNs are projected to leave the workforce, and roughly 600,000 baby boomer-generation nurses will retire by 2030.
-Meanwhile, the Bureau of Labor Statistics projects 6% growth in RN positions through 2033 and a staggering 46% growth in nurse practitioner roles.
+The Health Resources and Services Administration (HRSA) projects that by 2026, the national RN supply will meet roughly 90% of demand, leaving approximately a 10% shortage rate.
+NCSBN research projects that nearly 900,000 RNs intend to leave the workforce by 2027, while roughly 600,000 baby boomer-generation nurses are expected to retire by 2030 (National Academy of Medicine).
+Meanwhile, the Bureau of Labor Statistics projects 5% growth in RN employment (2024–2034) and 40.1% growth in nurse practitioner employment.
 Demand is accelerating while supply contracts.

 The Pipeline Problem

-More than 80,000 qualified applicants are turned away from nursing schools annually—not because they lack qualifications, but because schools lack faculty, clinical sites, and classroom space.
+More than 80,162 qualified applications were turned away from nursing schools annually (AACN, 2024), not because applicants lack qualifications, but because schools lack faculty, clinical sites, and classroom space.
 The faculty shortage mirrors the clinical shortage: experienced nurse educators are aging out, and academic salaries cannot compete with clinical compensation.

-The national RN turnover rate sits at approximately 16%, with each departure costing $46,000-$88,000.
-First-year nurse turnover is particularly devastating—new graduates who leave within their first year represent full recruitment and orientation costs with zero return on investment.
+The national RN turnover rate sits at approximately 17.6% (2026 NSI), with each departure costing approximately $85,498 with contract backfill (RETAIN Framework, Nursing Outlook 2026).
+First-year RN turnover reached 22.7% in 2025; new graduates who leave within their first year represent full recruitment and orientation costs with zero return on investment.

 Geographic Disparities

 National averages obscure severe geographic variation.
-Rural areas face shortage rates of 14% or higher, compared to approximately 2% in urban centers.
+HRSA projects that by 2026, nonmetropolitan areas face RN shortage rates of approximately 22%, compared to approximately 8% in metropolitan areas.
 Rural hospitals contend with inability to compete on salary, limited professional development, higher acuity with fewer resources, and distance from nursing education programs.

 Data-Driven Retention Strategies